MarcYin/SIAC/README.md

 ## Installation:

 Download this repositories either by `git clonegit@ github.com:MarcYin/SIAC.git` or download the zip file and unzip it.
-In main directory of it excute `pip install .`
+In the main directory of it excute `pip install .`

 The typical usage for Sentinel 2 and Landsat 8:
 ```python